 Door Guide Rails & Rollers

-Most problems seem to be with the centre ROLLER.
-I've not heard of many problems with the lower ROLLER - but with the door open you might grovel on the floor and look upwards to see if the lower GUIDE RAIL is clean and clear of obstructions.
+Most problems seem to be with the centre roller.
+I've not heard of many problems with the lower roller - but with the door open you might grovel on the floor and look upwards to see if the lower guide rail is clean and clear of obstructions.

-Unless you have too many, be careful with fingers at all times and make sure you have all remote key fobs in your care so no-one else can "help" by moving the doors whilst your fingers are in there.
+Be careful with fingers at all times and make sure you have all remote key fobs in your care so no-one else can "help" by moving the doors whilst your fingers are in there.

-This is the hinge assembly that runs on the centre (middle) GUIDE RAIL; the larger ROLLER takes more than half of the load of the heavy door, and is usually the first to fail.
+This is the hinge assembly that runs on the centre (middle) guide rail; the larger roller takes more than half of the load of the heavy door, and is usually the first to fail.

-The lower hinge assembly supports the door and also transmits the movement of the open/close motor-driven cables to the door.
+The lower hinge assembly supports the door and also transmits the movement of the open/close motor-driven wire cables to the door.

-Worth repeating - clean off any surplus oil and dirt from the GUIDE RAILS as the rollers need friction (not lubrication) in order to rotate - if they don't rotate they will quickly form a flat and a knocking noise as the door moves.
+Worth repeating - clean off any surplus oil and dirt from the guide rails as the rollers need friction (not lubrication) in order to rotate - if they don't rotate they will quickly form a flat and a knocking noise as the door moves.

-. . . . unless you want your ROLLERS to look like this: . . . (a rare occurrence)
+. . . . unless you want your rollers to look like this: . . . (a rare occurrence)

-this was a ROLLER that ran in the lower GUIDE RAIL (not mine!).
-Possibly the bearing had seized as this ROLLER is very low down and may have seized over the years.
+this was a roller that ran in the lower guide rail (not mine!).
+Possibly the bearing had seized as this roller is very low down and may have seized over the years.

-The Middle ROLLER assembly
+The Middle Roller assembly

 At the moment, (2015) complete new middle hinge assemblies, part numbers 9033S8 (left) and 9033S7 (right) are available from Peugeot for about £78 including VAT each.
 In 2018, these parts have increased £106 including VAT

-Changing the Middle ROLLER assembly
+Changing the middle roller assembly

 remove the corner trim by removing the Torx30 bolt and unclipping as shown

-Support the door as the central ROLLER you are removing takes the full weight of the door
+Support the door as the central roller you are removing takes the full weight of the door.

-The roller is available on Amazon:
+The roller is available on Amazon: (2023)

 "Sourcing map 628-2RS Deep Groove Ball Bearings 8mm x 24mm x 8mm Double Sealed Chrome Steel P6(ABEC3) 2pcs"